 Tickets (and repellant) can be purchased in the shop for $20 per adult and $5 per child.
 We forgot to bring our mosquito repellant but luckily, even though our arms and legs weren’t covered, we didn’t see one mosquito.
 The Hilo Botanical Gardens are open daily from 9 am, the latest admission is at 4 pm.
 A visit takes about 2 hours.

 Tip: Just down the road from the Hawaii Tropical Botanical Gardens, you’ll find this small food shack with an amazing garden.

-Feel the heat at Pohoiki black sand beach
+Feel the heat at Pohoiki black sand beach (a 50m drive)

 One of the newest black sand beaches on Big Island, formed after the 2018 Kilauea eruption, is Pohoiki black sand beach in Isaac Hale State Park aka Pohoiki.
 When nature alters landscapes, the new risks can be an unknown factor.
 Since warning signs are not yet in place, keep your guard up for strong ocean currents and undertow.

 We were on the island before the eruption, before this new black sand beach was created.
 The picture featured was taken at Punalu’u black sand beach near the southernmost point of the Big Island.